Leverage Opportunities to Prepare Your Students for Job Searches and Placement

 The toll on the labor market as a result of the pandemic has been widely documented.
 Recent graduates and current pandemic students continue to face unique challenges.
 Labor market outcomes for 2020 college graduates experienced a significant downturn in employment and labor force participation compared with the class of 2019, according to the Bureau of Labor Statistics.

-Join us on June 2, 2022 when our presenters will discuss the current challenges facing career centers in preparing students and graduates for career readiness, as well as ways you can build capacities on your campus to get your pandemic students the experience they need to be marketable and successful in their job search and placement.
+Our presenters discuss the current challenges facing career centers in preparing students and graduates for career readiness, as well as ways you can build capacities on your campus to get your pandemic students the experience they need to be marketable and successful in their job search and placement.

 You will get actionable takeaways that will help you: